-Potentially Sensitive Areas: Grotesque imagery, Harsh realities of war, Strong language, Strong sexual themes, Violence
+Potentially Sensitive Areas: Grotesque imagery, Mild language, Strong sexual themes, Violence

 About the Author